-The International Waterbird Census uses information collected by four continental-scale censuses over the long term to provide crucial information which underpins conservation of waterbirds and their wetland habitats.
-The aims of the census are as follows: - \circ \quad To monitor the numerical size of waterbird populations; - \circ $\,$ $\,$ To describe changes in numbers and distribution of these populations; - To identify wetlands of international importance for waterbirds at all seasons; - To provide information to assist protection and management of waterbird populations through international conventions, national legislation and other means.
-The rationale behind the census was summarised eloquently by Matthews (1967) at the time when international coordination of waterbird counting was beginning: "...while man is recklessly unleashing new insults on his environment, background monitoring of populations is essential to detect the threats as they develop and before they become catastrophes apparent to all".
+Long-term monitoring of waterbirds by continental-scale censuses provide crucial information which underpins the conservation of waterbirds and their wetland habitats.
+The rationale behind waterbird monitoring was summarised eloquently by Matthews (1967) at the time when international coordination of waterbird counting was beginning: "...while man is recklessly unleashing new insults on his environment, background monitoring of populations is essential to detect the threats as they develop and before they become catastrophes apparent to all".
 Waterbirds are well-known indicators of the quality of certain types of wetlands.
 A powerful tool which makes use of this characteristic is the so-called 1% criterion, whereby any site which regularly holds 1% or more of a waterbird population qualifies as a wetland of international importance under the Ramsar Convention on Wetlands.
 The 1% criterion has been adopted by the European Union to identify Special Protection Areas (SPAs) under the Birds Directive.
 It is also used by BirdLife International in the identification of Important Bird Areas (IBAs) in wetlands throughout the world.
-Standardised monitoring of Arctic breeding species, and species dependent on inter-tidal habitats is even more important in the light of human induced climate change, the seriousness of which is now generally accepted (Houghton et al. 2001).
-Global warming is expected to have especially pronounced effects on tundra and other Arctic environments, and, through sea level rise, on inter-tidal habitats (Boyd & Madsen 1997).
-The IWC will play a significant future role in monitoring the effects of these changes on the millions of waterbirds which depend upon these habitats.
+Standardised monitoring of Arctic breeding species, and species dependent on inter-tidal habitats is even more important in the light of human induced climate change (Houghton et al. 2001).
+Global warming is expected to have especially pronounced effects on tundra and other Arctic environments, and, through sea level rise, on intertidal habitats (Boyd & Madsen 1997).
+Waterbird monitoring will play a significant future role in monitoring the effects of these changes on the millions of waterbirds which depend upon these habitats.
 3. What is the International Waterbird Census?
+The International Waterbird Census (IWC) is a site-based counting scheme for monitoring waterbird numbers, organised since 1967 by Wetlands International, formerly the International Waterfowl and Wetlands Research Bureau (IWRB).
+The Census operates at a global level, and the former division into four separate continental-scale surveys was superseded in 2003 by a new strategy for global coordination.
+Coordination at continental level takes place as follows: - Global coordination, and the counts in the Western Palearctic and southwest Asia are organised from Wetlands International headquarters in Wageningen, The Netherlands - The African Waterbird Census is coordinated from an office in Nairobi, Kenya The Asian Waterbird Census, which includes Oceania, is coordinated from an office in Delhi, India - In the Americas, the Neotropical Waterbird Census is coordinated from the Americas office of Wetlands International in Buenos Aires, Argentina The aims of the census are as follows: